Stichting-MedMij/MedMij-R4-ImageAvailability/guides/medmij-r4-image-availability-ig/Home/FHIR-IG.page.md

 **Table 9: SOP classes supported by the PHR**

 The PHR SHALL provide an HTTP Accept header to indicate the preferred MIME type, such that the XIS can provide the (image) instance in the preferred format.
-The table below indicates which MIME types as value of the Accept header SHALL be supported by the XIS, as well as the corresponding WADO-RS request that needs to be executed by the PHR.
+The table below indicates which MIME types as value of the Accept header SHALL be supported by the XIS, as well as the corresponding WADO-RS request (both forms) that needs to be executed by the PHR.

 | WADO-RS request | Accept header |
 | --- | --- |